zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 the potato, off.
 So, “peeling wallpaper” is wallpap er that is falling off.
 A “moldy (moldy) bathroom” is one in which there is fungus –  something that is caused usually by moisture.
 You don’t want mold in your ba throom.
 It can cause a lot of problems, including health problems.

-Kenji said, “It’s pretty bad isn’t it,” meaning thi s motel is pretty bad.
+Kenji said, “It’s pretty bad isn’t it,” meaning this motel is pretty bad.
 “Look on the bright side,” he says.
 This expression “to look on the bright (bright) side” is used when you are asking someone to find something good or positive in a bad situation.
 It’s another way of saying “be optimisti c,” “be positive,” “look for the good things here.”
 He says, “At least it’s not rat- infested.”

-The positive thing that Kenji points out about this  motel is that it doesn’t have rats – small little animals that you don’t really want t o see in your house or hotel room.
+The positive thing that Kenji points out about this  motel is that it doesn’t have rats – small little animals that you don’t really want to see in your house or hotel room.
 The term “rat-infested” (infested) just means  full of rats, or lots of rats.
 Suzanna says, “That’s small comfort,” meaning it’s a good thing but not very much.

 “Well,” she says, “I think I’ll take a short nap” –  a short time to sleep – “before we go out for dinner.”
 “Uh!” she says.
 Kenji says, “Wh at’s the matter?” meaning what’s wrong.
 Suzanna says, “This comforter is filt hy.”
 A “comforter” (comforter) is a thick, warm blanket that you put on a bed.
 If something is “filthy” (filthy) it’s very dirty, it’s very unclean.